Updated: April 8, 2011

 After this step, Linux Mint Debian began installing.
 No slideshow, but it was quick and painless, followed by the user setup, just as you would expect.
 The dual-boot was handled without any problems.

 I encountered one problem - the first boot; it got stuck for some reason.
 It has not happened since.
 After cold-restarting the machine, Linux Mint booted fine, reaching the desktop quickly.
 I have not yet profiled the boot times, but I might do that in a separate article.
+Some desktop screenshots:

 The same old good arsenal, reasonable, useful, balanced.
 GIMP, VLC, OpenOffice, Firefox, Pidgin, Thunderbird, Rhythmbox, Giver, and others.
 You won't need much besides.